Requesting an Appointment

 In most cases, a physician referral is not necessary to set up an appointment.
 Many patients schedule their own appointments at Mayo Clinic.

 Patients or their physicians also may request an appointment by email, phone or fax.
-For patients in Canada, Ecuador, Central America, Colombia and Mexico, Mayo Clinic offers additional appointment assistance through an experienced local contact.
+Patients in the United Kingdom may contact the Mayo Clinic Healthcare clinic in London.
+For patients in Canada, Colombia, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama and Peru, Mayo Clinic offers additional appointment assistance through an experienced local contact.

 For all Mayo Clinic locations